ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-07.md

 # Lesson 7 - Add an interpolation to a component’s template

-This tutorial lesson demonstrates how to add interpolation to Angular templates in order to display dynamic data in a template.
+This tutorial lesson demonstrates how to add interpolation to Angular Classictemplates in order to display dynamic data in a template.

 **Time required:** expect to spend about 10 minutes to complete this lesson.